ramantehlan/blog/content/post/2020/gsoc/progress-report-2.md

 <p style="text-align: justify;">
 <b>
-The focus for the coming evaluation will be on implementing the notebook, saving the changes to Github and making the FileExplorer work</b>.
+The focus for the 2nd evaluation will be on implementing the notebook, saving the changes to Github and making the FileExplorer work</b>.
 Safia and I feel this PR is too big, so all the pending tasks after 2nd evaluation will be done in a new PR.
 </p>